-Students are expected to master the literature in marketing strategy.
-The focus will be on foundational concepts, frameworks, findings, and models.
-This includes knowledge published in marketing journals such as the Journal of Marketing, Journal of Marketing Research, Marketing Science, Journal of Consumer Research and related articles in strategy, organizational, and economics journals.
+The focus on marketing strategy will be on foundational concepts, frameworks, findings, and models.
+This includes knowledge published in marketing journals such as Journal of Marketing, Journal of Marketing Research, Marketing Science, Journal of Consumer Research and related articles in strategy, organizational, and economics journals.